PuSuEngine/jspusu/README.md

 Basically if you update/add dependencies you should run `npm run relock` and commit changes to `package.json` + `lockdown.json`.

+# Publishing new versions

+(This doesn't happen often so it's easy to forget)

+1. Update new version number in package.json
+2. Commit a new tag pointing to the correct revision

 ## License